 Regardless of whether or not the proposed changes to New Jersey child custody laws are passed, if you are facing any kind of child custody or visitation issue such as during a divorce, or after a divorce in a child custody modification or child custody enforcement request, the unique approach of our firm can help you to negotiate the matter with your co-parent.
 Our goal is to assist you to reach a fair solution which protects your children’s best interests, and also properly accounts for your individual rights as a loving and caring parent.

-To speak with one of our family law attorneys today in a comprehensive and confidential case assessment regarding any kind of child custody or visititation issue or concern you may have, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with one of our family law attorneys today in a strategic planning session regarding any kind of child custody or visititation issue or concern you may have, please contact us online, or through our Morristown, NJ office at (973) 710-4366.